DEA Investigation – 100 FAQs on DEA Opioid Investigations

 Do You Need Help with Your Case?

-Are you under health care fraud or opioid investigation?
+Are you under healthcare fraud or opioid investigation?
 Is your business under audit?
 Did you receive a notice from insurance companies or the government?
 Have investigators served you with a Civil Investigative Demand, a grand jury subpoena, an OIG subpoena, or did they try to interview you about a case?
 Did you experience a DEA or FBI search warrant?
 If you are seeking answers to pressing legal questions or are looking for effective and reliable help, then call DEA defense attorney Dr. Nick Oberheiden today.
 Nick will not hand your case to junior lawyers and no secretary will block you off.
-Call 866-Hire-Nick today, or contact him online, and get a free and confidential assessment from an experienced health care fraud defense attorney.
+Call today, 888-680-1745 or contact him online, and get a free and confidential assessment from an experienced healthcare fraud defense attorney.